Sue's Photo Gallery

 Sue's Kitchen Drawer

-Sue's plasticware has mostly been replaced with glassware after learning the average person eats a dinner plate size of micro/nano plastics each year.
+Sue's plasticware has mostly been replaced with glassware and she keeps the lids

 Sue's Pantry 2024

-Unfortunately, Sue made the mistake of choosing wider shelving for more storage.
+Unfortunately, Sue made the mistake of choosing wider shelving for more storage when installing the pantry.

 Wider shelving means more room for stuff and stuff has been her nemesis...